 To mess up the column margins, this code text does not have to be right before the graphics device command that is producing the error value.
 It can even be from an earlier run of the code.
 Your R margins can be a tricky thing to work with, so knowing how to change plot dimensions, axes, and your pointsize plotting region in R is an invaluable skill for any programmer.

 How do you fix too big margins in R?
 Fortunately, the answer solution to this error question is quite easy.
 It only requires some simple adjustments, either to your R-Studio plot window or your code.

 If The Plot Window Is Too Short…

-If this is your problem then just go into R-Studio and move the cursor to the top of the graph window until you get four-way arrows.
+If this is your problem then just go into R-Studio and move the cursor to the top of the graph window until you get four-way layout panel arrows.
 Then simply drag the top the plot region upward to the variable list.
 If this was the source of your figure region problem, running the code unchanged will produce the expected graph.
-Your outer default margins should be the correct size and your R plot area labels should not be cut off.
+Your outer default margins should be the correct size, the plot panel will fit, and your R plot axis label should not be cut off.

 If The Plot Margins Are Messed Up In The Code…